QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Appendix

 \subsection{Triplet Extractor Training Examples}

-The quality and diversity of training data are particularly important for robust model training~\cite{li2025c,yu2025ts}.
 Table~\ref{tab:triplet_examples} shows representative examples from our triplet extractor training data.
 Each example consists of an input sentence and the extracted output.
 If the input sentence contains meaningful factual knowledge, the output consists of knowledge triplets in the format (head entity, relation, tail entity); otherwise, the output is empty.
 We prioritize extracting triplets where the tail entity is a named entity (person, location, organization, date) rather than generic descriptors, as these are more amenable to corpus co-occurrence verification.
 Non-factual statements such as reasoning conclusions (e.g., sentences starting with "Thus" or "Therefore") return empty outputs since they do not introduce new verifiable facts.